Lake Ellsworth, Oklahoma, USA

 - White Bass

-Lake Ellsworth OK Statistics & Helpful Links
+Lake Ellsworth Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed